dmarti/CAPCA/README.md

    some content in error, including content that advertisers would want to continue to support.

- * Accountability is good for public health.
+ * In pandemic times, rapid accountability for social media advertising is good for public health.
    Much of the material that is eventually removed from social media sites turns out to be either an ordinary scam based on people's health concerns, or active disinformation about a health-related conspiracy theory.
+When legitimate health care brands are aware of, and able to disconnect from, misleading health content, consumers are less likely to be confused by misleading messages.

  * Because this proposal is simple and could take effect quickly, it can help inform other work by advertisers, social media companies,